gamesmiths-guild/forge-godot/docs/statescript/variables.md

 **Array variables** are also supported.
 These hold a fixed-length list of `Variant128` values.

+**Reference (object-backed) types:** In addition to the value types above, the editor exposes `Entity` and `Effect` variable types for storing Forge reference objects.
+These have no inline initial value (they are assigned at runtime) and are read with their dedicated resolvers (the **Variable** resolver, or `EntityVariableResolver` / `EffectVariableResolver` in code).
+Storing an `Effect` lets you build it once and reuse the same instance: write it with a `SetVariable` node fed by an [EffectResolver](resolvers/effect-resolver.md), apply it through `ApplyEffectNode`/`EffectNode`, and keep mutating that instance (for example to level it up) so non-snapshot active applications update on their targets live.

 ### Defining Variables in Godot

 In the Statescript graph editor, use the **Variables panel** to add, remove, and configure graph variables.
 Each variable has: